• HEALTH & NUTRITION

 Lastly, magnesium has also been linked to improved sleep quality.
 So, if you're struggling to get a good night's rest, magnesium may help to relax your mind and body so you can enjoy a bit of shut-eye.

-While magnesium offers a range of health benefits, it’s important to stick to a safe dose, and if you have pre-existing conditions which may interfere with magnesium metabolism, consult with your doctor.
+While magnesium offers a range of health benefits, it’s important to stick to a safe dose, and if you have pre-existing conditions that may interfere with magnesium metabolism, consult with your doctor.

 Magnesium supplementation